Webhook

 In web development, a webhook is a method of augmenting or altering the behavior of a web page or web application with custom callbacks.
 These callbacks may be maintained, modified, and managed by third-party users who need not be affiliated with the originating website or application.
 In 2007, Jeff Lindsay coined the term webhook from the computer programming term hook.

 Function

 Webhooks are "user-defined HTTP callbacks".
 They are usually triggered by some event, such as pushing code to a repository, a purchase, a comment being posted to a blog and many more use cases.
 When that event occurs, the source site makes an HTTP request to the URL configured for the webhook.
 Users can configure them to cause events on one site to invoke behavior on another.

 Common uses are to trigger builds with continuous integration systems or to notify bug tracking systems.
 Because webhooks use HTTP, they can be integrated into web services without adding new infrastructure.
+As of 2025, half of surveyed API teams reported using webhooks, alongside WebSockets and GraphQL, as a complement to REST.